 Viewed from the Grand Canal, the palace is recognisable by its two obelisks, symbolic of the Supreme Command of the Navy, and also found in the vanitas symbolism popular in the Baroque period.
 Inside the palazzo there are frescoes by Giuseppe Borsato and Giovanni Battista Canal which were created during the renovation of the palazzo in the 19th century.
 The interior design of the main floor stands out particularly due to two motifs: a 19th century fresco circle, still in very good condition, and a chapel built from a small oratory.
 The votive chapel houses an altar, and the walls and ceilings are painted in tempera.
 The forum with its high ceiling and various temple-like busts and columns, which can be seen from the first floor through a U-shaped gallery, is also a strikingly beautiful element.
 The forum and the gallery together provide a special lightness in this architectural interplay.

-In addition to the functional ground floor, the palazzo has two full storeys and a mezzanine floor, and is particularly striking for its typically Baroque façade featuring a rich sculpture decoration.
+In addition to the functional ground floor, the palazzo has three full storeys and is particularly striking for its typically Baroque façade featuring a rich sculpture decoration.
 Baldassare Longhena used a system of numerous non-orthogonal axes.
 To this day it is unclear whether Longhena intentionally incorporated visual axes into the concept of his works or whether they are perhaps a by-product of his complex geometry.

-The ground floor has a balustrade, in the middle of which there is a large arched portal with a roof.
-The large main floor has seven richly decorated rectangular windows, and two large coats of arms on the wall panels in between.
-The mezzanine features six small square windows.
+The ground facade has a balustrade, in the middle of which there is a large arched portal with a roof.
+Above are six small square windows.
+The higher part has seven richly decorated rectangular windows, and two large coats of arms on the wall panels in between.
 The sub-roof is accessible, and the edge of the roof displays a serrated cornice with a long frieze featuring the Belloni family coat of arms.
 On the roof are two symmetrical, obelisk-shaped pinnacles, a peculiarity that can only be found in a few other palaces in the city, such as Palazzo Giustinian Lolin and Palazzo Papadopoli, also designed by Longhena.
 From the street, on the righthand side, the protrusion of the votive chapel on the main floor can be seen underneath the chimney on the second floor.

 STRUCTURAL CONDITION AT TIME OF ACQUISITION